Is the Canon EF 100-400mm f/4.5-5.6L IS II USM Still Relevant for Wildlife Photography?

 Take, for example, this tawny owl capture.
 If you’ve ever wandered through a summer woodland, you’ll know how dark it is underneath the canopy.
 Without pushing your ISO setting to the absolute limit, obtaining a meaningful shutter speed can prove an almost impossible task.
 Thanks to image stabilisation (mode 1) and an amazingly cooperative model, I was able to capture the beauty of this female tawny handheld at 1/80th of a second at 400mm.
 Achieving this handheld without image stabilisation would have been a real test requiring a large amount of luck.

 It’s worth bearing in mind that using image stabilisation for extended periods of time can drain your camera’s battery fairly quickly.
-This is especially true when operating a mirrorless camera.
-To offset this, you can either be more frugal with image stabilisation, using it only when absolutely necessary.
+This is especially true when using a mirrorless camera.
+To offset this, you can either be more frugal with image stabilisation, using it only when necessary.
 Or, by carrying additional camera batteries.

 Sample photographs using the EF 100-400mm II paired with the EF 1.4x III extender